willhains/equality/README.md

 ## OK, but how about performance?

 It's fast.
+Here are [some charts](http://twitter.com/willhains/status/298764277593018368/photo/1) that compare the latency of Equality with Apache Commons and Eclipse code generation.

 Equality's `Equals` class performs significantly faster than both Apache's `EqualsBuilder` and Eclipse's built-in code-generated methods.
 Equality's `HashCode` performance is almost identical to Apache's `HashCodeBuilder`.
 In all cases, Equality required less code to use.

 Benchmark tests are included in the source code.
+They produce the charts linked above.
 Just run the JUnit tests under the `benchmark` folder.

 ## Development status